sobinec/Ruby-Apollo/README.md

 - Follow the naming conventions for folders and files.
 - Use the `LogBox` module for logging.

+## Limitations

+It's important to note that this Discord bot does not support slash commands due to limitations within the discordrb library.
+The library currently does not support slash commands within cogs because they require a bot variable to function, which is not available in cogs.
+This limitation is discussed in detail in this [GitHub issue](https://github.com/shardlab/discordrb/issues/236).
+As a result, the bot utilizes regular Discord message commands for its functionality.

 ## License

 This project is licensed under the MIT License.